TKTINC/true_asset_alluse/docs/user_manual/user_manual.md

 ## 4. Trading Interface

-The trading interface provides a professional-grade environment for order management, position tracking, and trade execution.
+The wealth monitoring interface provides a professional-grade environment for order management, position tracking, and trade execution.

 ### 4.1.
 Order Entry